pkeilbach/htwg-practical-nlp/docs/faq.md

 ### What do I need to submit?

-You need to submit the practical part of your presentation in a format that is easily executable.
+You need to submit the practical part of your presentation as a GitHub repository.
 For more details, check the [presentation submission](./presentations.md#submission) section.